 Great question!
-We may be a little biased because we are a DJ company first; however, a fusion of DJ + Sax + Drummer can create a ton of value and provide the live performance aspect that you are looking for.
-Be sure to check out our blog post about this exact question!
+I may be a little biased because I am a DJ first; however, a fusion of DJ + Sax + Drummer can create a ton of value and provide the live performance aspect that you are looking for.
+Be sure to check out my blog post about this exact question!

 Yes!
-DJ Cam first charges a talent fee for him to take on the event.
-Then you will be charged the hard costs for production, flights, and other expenses.
+I first charge a talent fee to take on the event like any other wedding or event I do.
+After that, the client is typically responsible for the hard costs such as production, flights, and other expenses.

-“Not every event is for me.
-I’m not here to dj 5 events in a week, week after week.
+"Not every event is for me.
+I’m not here to dj 5 weddings in a week, week after week."

 If someone is bragging about doing 5 weddings in a week, 5 weeks in a row, and has a full-time job on top of the DJing, I suggest you RUN.
-They probably aren’t going to give you the attention your event needs or deserves.” – DJ Cam Reeve
+ASK YOUR DJ HOW MANY WEDDINGS THEY DO A WEEK!
+If it's more than 2...
+They probably aren't going to give you the attention your weddings needs or deserves.

 Yes.
-DJ Cam can plug into the house video system or we provide TVs.
+I can plug into the house video system or provide TVs myself.

-DJ Cam would love to work with your musicians and bands to provide the appropriate microphones and monitors they need.
-There is an additional cost if monitors or specific microphones are requested.
+I would love to work with your musicians and bands to provide the appropriate microphones and monitors they need.
+There is, however, an additional cost if monitors or specific microphones are requested.

-DJ Cam is passionate about working with people who are doing good in the community.
-DJ Cam is trusted and paid by many organizations that host fundraisers from year to year and loves partnering with them to make their events profitable.
-DJ Cam loves working at fundraisers, including galas, concerts, silent auctions, and dances.
+I am passionate about working with people who are doing good in the community.
+I am trusted and paid by many organizations that host fundraisers from year to year and love partnering with them to make their events profitable.
+I love working at fundraisers, including galas, concerts, silent auctions, and dances.

 Like any company, we are a for-profit business with hard costs required to make things happen.
-Please don’t hesitate to reach out for your next event, but keep in mind that DJ Cam does not provide free staging, lighting, sound, or DJ services.
-The most profitable fundraiser and non-profits we work with find value in impressing their donors with an entertainment experience worth spending money on.
+Please don't hesitate to reach out for your next event, but keep in mind that I do not provide free staging, lighting, sound, or DJ services.
+The most profitable fundraiser and non-profits we work with find value in impressing their donors with an entertainment experience worth every penny they spend.

 Yes!
-This is a question DJ Cam gets often.
-While he can only be in one place at a time, he has created a network of DJs he works with.
-They aren’t hired just because they are available, and they aren’t referred just to get them work.
-DJ Cam talks about what is important to you, what your music tastes are, and what your dance floor looks like before sending you to a DJ that fits what’s important to you.
-Because weddings are so unique, DJ Cam will usually refer you to someone he trusts and let you work out the details with them directly.
-For corporate events, high schools, or college events, he has trusted pros in his network who have strengths in each area.
+This is a question I get often.
+While I can only be in one place at a time, I have created a network of DJs I work with that aren't hired simply because they are available, and aren't referred just to get them work.
+I talk about what is important to you, what your music tastes are, and what your dance floor looks like before sending you to a DJ that fits what's important to you.
+Because weddings are so unique, I will usually refer you to someone I trust and let you work out the details with them directly.
+For corporate events, high schools, or college events, I have trusted pros in my network who have experience & skill in each area.

 Yes!
-DJ Cam and his parent company Reeverb Entertainment LLC have worked with multiple exclusive artists and DJs for private gatherings, corporate events, and weddings.
+Me and my parent company Reeverb Entertainment LLC have worked with multiple exclusive artists and DJs for private gatherings, corporate events, and weddings.
 Whether you are traveling to Utah, Wyoming, Idaho, Nevada, or other venues in Park City or the surrounding areas, quality equipment will be waiting for you.
-DJ Cam’s DJ equipment is rider-friendly and includes brands like Pioneer DJ, Rane, QSC, Electro-Voice, DB Technology, RCF, LD, Chauvet, ADJ, Astera, and Martin.
+My DJ equipment is rider-friendly and includes brands like Pioneer DJ, Rane, QSC, Electro-Voice, DB Technology, RCF, LD, Chauvet, ADJ, Astera, and Martin.

-I am a DJ first at your event so videos are usually a small snip it from a phone being pulled out for a second or I have a 360 Camera I just set up behind the booth and sound gear and it is just turned on.
-It does not require me to operate it.
-As you’re looking at these videos note a few things: It’s usually raw footage as I’m focused on what you hired me for.
-Clients, photographers, and videographers usually send me footage months after the events and that is where I get about half of the content I post from events.
-I will always follow non-disclosure agreements and If you do not want me to take video or photos, just let me know.
+I am a DJ first at your event, so videos are usually a small snippet from a phone being pulled out for a second or a 360 Camera I set up behind the booth and sound gear that is left on, is not intrusive, and does not require my attention throughout the evening.
+As you are looking at these videos, please note a few things: first, it's usually raw footage since I'm focused on what you hired me for - to actually DJ.
+Secondly, clients, photographers, and videographers usually send me footage months after the events and that is where I get about half of the event content I post.
+I will always follow non-disclosure agreements, and If you do not want me to take video or photos, just let me know.